GreaterGoodest/blog.dev.repo/content/post/elf_science_p3.md

 ## Conclusion

-The methodologies shown here are a highly simplified version of real world techniques, that are still useful to showcase what is possible in the realm of anti-RE.
+The methodologies shown here are a highly simplified version of real world techniques, but are still useful to showcase what is possible in the realm of anti-RE.
 Feel free to contact me with any suggestions and/or corrections.
 Thanks for reading!